imsc-rosetta/imsc-rosetta-specification/metadata.md

 Note: for 23.976 media, a Timecode of 10:00:00:00 is represented as a Time of 10:00:36.000 - and TC of 01:00:00:00 is 01:00:03.600

-This is because in 23.976, there is no dropframe timecode.
+This is because in 23.976, there is no drop frame timecode.

 ## dates and times
-In the below, 'ISO Date' refers to the full UTC date and time YYYY-MM-DDTHH:MM:SS.SSSZ, e.g 2019-11-14T00:55:31.820Z
+In the below, 'ISO Date' refers to the full UTC date and time YYYY-MM-DDTHH:MM:SS.SSSZ, e.g. 2019-11-14T00:55:31.820Z

 ###created date: Optional.
 This is intended to preserve the original time of creation of the subtitle data (e.g. the date of the translation).
 In a conversion scenario, this could be the creation date of the original file.